Luvideria/mcfgJSONtoOBJ/README.md

 ### The up axis is the z axis !

-Created OBJ file allows each object to be colored independantly an object is:
+Created OBJ file allows each object to be colored independantly

+An object is:
 - a road
 - a field
 - the earth
-- walls of buildings
+- walls of a building
-- roof of buildings
+- roof of a building

 More specifically, each of these will have its own object and material: